Interview by Meritxell Rosell

 Mistakes often significantly influence the origin of artistic (and scientific) works and can ultimately change their direction.
 Foul-Up is a new record label based in Berlin that explores different aspects of digital and human error in the (dis)information era and its relation to art genesis: Foul-Up acknowledges the importance of unintentional and intentional foul-ups for the creation of art.
 The uncertainty of the foul-up might be a foundation of the art creation, or it might be sought to be experienced through the work of art.

 Nicolai Vesterkær Krog is the mind behind this exciting newcomer.
 And he is particularly interested in finding visual aesthetics that match the productions he puts out in Foul-Up.
-When asked how he approaches this, he is clear: I choose the visual artists together with the music artists whose work I feel compliments the music, either with an aesthetic link or as a contrast.
-Because the label is about supporting the visions of the artists, I typically emphasise personal ties with the people involved.
+When asked how he approaches this, he is clear: I choose the visual artists and the music artists whose work compliments the music, either with an aesthetic link or as a contrast.
+Because the label is about supporting the artists’ visions, I typically emphasise personal ties with the people involved.
 Sometimes the links between the music and the visuals are rooted in friendships between the artists so that the relationship is the reason for working together, with thematic connections being less outspoken.
 But of course, the visual work as a match for the music is debated each time between the artists, the designer – Tilmann Steffen Wendelstein from The Simple Society – and myself.

-One of Foul-Up’s interesting multidisciplinary collaborations comes off the hand of Copenhagen’s Beastie Respond (Tobias Hjørnet Pedersen) and Eva Papamargariti and their work for Information city (2017), Beastie’s new album.
-Information City is the second album from Beastie Respond, a production that attempts to reflect this world in a straightforward sense.
+One of Foul-Up’s interesting multidisciplinary collaborations comes from Copenhagen’s Beastie Respond (Tobias Hjørnet Pedersen) and Eva Papamargariti and their work for Information City (2017), Beastie’s new album.
+Information City is the second album from Beastie Respond, a production that attempts to reflect this world straightforwardly.
 Information City is the simulacrum in which we live and exist, where our cultural identities exist primarily as representations of a real without origin, he explains.
-Considering the amount of data we upload and consume every year it’s becoming more and more apparent this exponential growth is unlikely to stop.
-At the same time, as this expanding data pool grows, making sense of it becomes concurrently more difficult; the distinctions between dream and reality, fact and fiction, and truth and lie fade into obscurity.
+Considering the amount of data we upload and consume every year , it’s becoming more apparent that this exponential growth is unlikely to stop.
+At the same time, as this is expanding data pool grows, making sense of it becomes concurrently more difficult; the distinctions between dream and reality, fact and fiction, and truth and lie fade into obscurity.

 Nicolai expands: Regarding “Information City”, the artwork approach slightly differed from the label’s three previous releases, partly because certain topics were informing the work more clearly.
 As Tobias’ work for the album was getting refocused a few times along the way, its thematic side got gradually more defined, and we both felt it was quite important that the artwork reflected some of the same spirits as the music.
 It was Tilmann who introduced Tobias and me to Eva’s work.
 Eva and I have not met in real life, unlike how I’ve worked with the artists for other covers, yet entirely appropriate for “Information City”.
 Eva sent us to work based on her perception of the music and its mood and thematics, and from that selection, we chose the image.